tucca-cellag/tucca-rna-seq/config/README.md

   `fq2` columns present, but empty).
 The workflow will automatically download the corresponding `.fastq` data (currently assumed to be paired-end).
-The accession numbers usually start with SRR or ERR and you can find accession numbers for studies of interest with the [SRA Run Selector](https://trace.ncbi.nlm.nih.gov/Traces/study/).
+The accession numbers usually start with SRR or ERR and you can find accession numbers for studies of interest with the [SRA Run Selector].
 If both local files and an SRA accession are specified for the same unit, the local files will be used.

 ### `units.tsv` Example